Kong/terraform-provider-konnect/docs/resources/cloud_gateway_transit_gateway.md

 - `terminating` - The attachment is in the process of being deleted and is no longer accepting new traffic.
 - `terminated` - The attachment has been fully deleted and is no longer available.
 - `error` - The attachment is in an error state.
+- `updated_at` (String) An RFC-3339 timestamp representation of transit gateway update date.

 <a id="nestedatt--aws_resource_endpoint_gateway"></a>
 ### Nested Schema for `aws_resource_endpoint_gateway`